All 3D printing technologies require a support material during the manufacturing process.

 With FDM a second material is built with the part to support it, which is often water soluble and can be simply washed away.
 However some materials have break away support only.

-If an FDM part needs to be free from support material it’s necessary to select the most suitable manufacture material prior to part design.
+If an FDM part needs to be free from support material it is necessary to select the most suitable material for manufacture prior to part design.
 The reason for this is that not all FDM materials have a soluble support material option.

 Both ULTEM™ 9085 and ULTEM™ 1010 materials do not have a soluble support option due to the high processing temperatures involved during printing, which make it impossible to have a material that can withstand the process whilst still being water soluble.
 Therefore the support material used when processing these materials has to be broken away after printing by hand or via simple tools.
 This therefore has to be considered during the design phase of ULTEM™ parts.